erincodepirate/dopeywars/README.md

 Inspired by DopeWars for Palm
-by Matthew Lee and Michael Hallet
-As well as the original Drug Wars by John E. Dell
+by Matthew Lee and Michael Hallet as well as the original Drug Wars by John E. Dell

 To build this game: